 Kefir grains are the starter or mother culture containing polysaccharides, kefiran being the most important among them.
 Within its matrix of polysaccharides, both bacteria and yeast co-exist in symbiosis along with the milk it feeds from and cultures.

-You can choose kefir culture based on your preferences and personal needs.
-Milk kefir grains usually come in a dehydrated and a fresh state.
+You can choose the kefir culture based on your preferences and personal needs.
+Milk kefir grains usually come in either a dehydrated or fresh state.

 The best way to get fresh kefir grains is to request a friend or a relative who is already fermenting kefir at home to share a portion with you.